In this guide we’ll take a look at the best metal detectors for the UK market.

 Metal Detector Buying Guide

 Metal detectors have come a long way in recent years and have improved sensitivity and discrimination.
-With all the new features it is worth taking some time to find out about the latest developments to find the right machine for you.
+With all the new features it is worth taking some time to find out about the latest developments to find the best metal detector for the UK market.

 Different detectors will detect different things.
 The more expensive units are suitable for searching for gold nuggets as well as coins and jewellery.
 The entry-level machines are built for all-purpose detecting – meaning coins, jewellery, and relics.
 If you want to search for gold nuggets or flakes you will need one of the first two items in this guide or something similar.
 However, if you are not planning on prospecting for gold then an all-purpose entry level machine is all you need to get started.

 Most detectors also determine how much iron an item contains since items with high iron content are more likely to be nails than gold nuggets or ancient coins.
 The best metal detectors are also able to determine how well the items conduct electrical current and this allows them to tell the difference between coins and foil.

 Obviously, your choice will depend on both how seriously you are taking metal detecting and your available budget.
 The more expensive detectors have more features to enable you to find more stuff, but they may be too costly for someone who is not sure how much they will use the machine.
 A simpler machine may be more suitable if you just want to occasionally indulge in this fun hobby.